Anjali0909/BreastCancerPrediction/README.md

 # Dataset Used

-The dataset we used is given in the URL below: https://www.kaggle.com/syedadaraqshan/breast-cancer-prediciton-using-machine-learning
+The dataset we used is given in the URL: https://www.kaggle.com/syedadaraqshan/breast-cancer-prediciton-using-machine-learning

 ## Objective